ROBOTIS-GIT/emanual/docs/en/parts/interface/dynamixel_shield.md

 - Compatible to Arduino boards
 -	Support dynamixel protocol 1.0/2.0
-- Up to 16 Dynamixels can be controlled (Typically, each motor(XL-320 or XL430-W250) consumes 0.4 ~ 0.6A of current)
+- Up to 16 DYNAMIXEL's can be controlled (Typically, each motor(XL-320 or XL430-W250) consumes 0.4 ~ 0.6A of current)
 - Support SynWrite function
 - Support RC100 library
 - Serial communication using software serial library